 AUSTRALIAN HIGH STANDARD PROPANE PIPE INSTALLATIONS

-Copper pipe must be located where it is not likely to suffer physical damage.
+The copper pipe must be located where it is not likely to suffer physical damage.
 If damage is likely, the pipe must be protected.
-A suitable method to prevent stone damage is to protect it within hose or pipe.
+A suitable method to prevent stone damage is to protect it within a hose or pipe.
 The location must also ensure it cannot be damaged.

 Where more than one appliance is to be installed, the main run of copper pipe shall be located outside the vehicle.